LTU-Machine-Learning/Rethinking-Methods-Inner-Speech/README.md

 Link for raw data: http://fich.unl.edu.ar/sinc/downloads/imagined_speech/

-More important: Dataset used in this work [1].
-Original architeture used in this work was proposed in the paper.[2]
+The original dataset used in this work can be found in [1].
+The proposed architeture used in this study is based on [2].

 ## Citing this work